 Mortgage term: 5 years

 On the surface an LTV of 50% is within the traditional boundaries for this type of scenario.
 We assume that the client had significant income living and working in South Korea.
 Expansion of their property portfolio is also a positive going forward, creating a rental income stream and potential for long-term capital growth.
 However, the client did not have a UK bank account which is mandatory for UK banks offering mortgage finance.

 As with the vast majority of our clients, especially foreign nationals and those working overseas, the rigid structure of traditional UK banks would not be welcoming of the client’s requirements.
 We therefore began investigating opportunities in the private banking sector spreading our search far and wide.

 The lack of a UK bank account and/or direct debit mandate facility was always going to be an issue with UK-based mortgage lenders.
-During our investigations we began discussions with a Guernsey based lender that was open to the idea of receiving mortgage payments from an overseas account.
+During our investigations, we began discussions with a Guernsey based mortgage lender that was open to the idea of receiving mortgage payments from an overseas account.
 We were determined to ensure that a lack of UK banking facilities would not prevent the client from raising additional investment funds.
 As a consequence, we were able to secure a tailored solution to the client’s requirements:-

 Mortgage type: Interest only